rob-burrus/RoboND-Kinematics-Project/README.md

 ```

-Once the first 3 joint variables are known, fill in the rotation matric from the base link to link 3
+Once the first 3 joint variables are known, fill in the rotation matrix from the base link to link 3
 ```
 R0_3 = T0_1[0:3, 0:3] * T1_2[0:3,0:3] * T2_3[0:3,0:3]
 R0_3 = R0_3.evalf(subs={q1: theta1, q2: theta2, q3:theta3})